yeslogic/prince-docs/docs/server-integration.md

 ### Structured Log

-`--structured-log=LEVEL`
-This option is designed to make it easier to integrate other software with Prince.
-It takes these values:
+The [structured log command-line options](command-line.md#cl-structured-log) are designed to make it easier to integrate other software with Prince.
+It is articulated in the following values:

 -   `--no-structured-log`
 -   `--structured-log=normal`